OXY2DEV/ui.nvim/README.md

 ## 🤦‍♂️ Known issues

-- Pum menu giving incorrect position & size in completion events.
+- Pum menu giving incorrect position & size in completion events(This is a missing feature of Neovim).
   Breaks: `mini.completion`

-- Going into `command mode` after a write causes duplicate message with wrong kind.
+- In certain `redraw` events, the write message is shown for some reason(pretty sure this is an already reported bug).
   Breaks: `nvim-0.11`

 ## 📝 Requirements